bmixonba/bmixonba.github.io/README.md

 # Overview

 I'm Benjamin Mixon-Baca.
 I'm a Ph.D. student from Arizona State University.
-I like to break things and cause problems for authoritarians, tyrants, and generally oppressive people and entities.
+I like to cause problems for authoritarians, tyrants, and anyone infringing on the 1st amendment.